rishavs/digglu/Notes.md

         - if no sessionid in the db
             - the cookie is deleted and user is redirected to /login
         - if sessionid has expired
-            - generate new sessionid with new expiry.
+            - generate new sessionid with new +21 days expiry.
             - set cookie with updated sessionid with its own updated expiry date
             - continue with requested api function
         - server gets the user details using the sessionid